 The Smart Starting Strategy

 Don't pay before you test.
-Every major AI interior design platform offers a free tier specifically to let you evaluate the output quality and user experience before committing.
+Every major AI interior design platform offers a paid tier specifically to let you evaluate the output quality and user experience before committing.
 Use it.

-AI Smart Decor offers one of the more generous free tiers among current platforms, which makes it a good starting point for the evaluation.
+AI Smart Decor offers one of the more generous paid plans among current platforms, which makes it a good starting point for the evaluation.
 If you find yourself wanting more styles, more rooms, or better resolution after a few sessions, the upgrade economics are favorable.

 For a broader look at tools worth evaluating, see Best Free AI Interior Design App and AI Interior Design Software.